dnutiu/NucuCar/NucuCar.Domain/Readme.md

 Example connection string:
 `Filename=telemetry;FileExtension=csv;Separator=,;BufferSize=4096`

+The Telemetry:Publisher must be set to: Disk

 See the source code for comments on the ConnectionString.

 ### Reader

 You will need to parse the file by yourself.

+---

+### Firebase Firestore Database

+#### Publisher

+Publishes telemetry on the firestore.

+The Telemetry:Publisher must be set to: Firestore

+Example connection string:
+`ProjectId=nucuhub;CollectionName=sensors-telemetry-test;Timeout=1000`

+### Reader

+You will need use a firebase client or rest API.